Difference between Electrical Conductor, Semiconductor, and Insulator

 What is a Conductor?

-Conductors are type materials that pass electric current in them because of the availability of free electrons.
+Conductors are types of materials that pass electric current through them because of the availability of free electrons.
 An electrical conductor has low resistivity and high conductivity.
 The resistivity of a conductor is from zero to 10-4 Ohm-meter.
-The conductor has plenty of free electrons in it, a small potential can cause the flow of electrons.
+The conductor has plenty of free electrons in it, and a small potential can cause the flow of electrons.

 One good example of a conductor is metal.
-There are very few valence electrons in the outermost shell of each atom and they are loosely attracted to the nucleus.
-Very little energy can extract them out of the atom’s orbit and make them free electrons.
+There are very few valence electrons in the outermost shell of each atom, and they are loosely attracted to the nucleus.
+Very little energy can be extracted from the atom’s orbit and make it free electrons.

-Electrical wire is made of conductors that carry current from source to load.
-Best electrical conductor examples are copper, silver, gold, etc.
+Electrical wire is made of conductors that carry current from the source to the load.
+The best electrical conductors are copper, silver, gold, etc.

 Insulators are a type of electrical material that possesses high resistivity.
-It has a resistivity of more than 104 Ohm-meter or inversely low conductivity.
+It has a resistivity of more than 104 Ohm-meters, or inversely, low conductivity.
 There are almost no free electrons available for carrying current in insulators.
 A large voltage in the insulator may not cause a current because of the unavailability of free electrons.
-The insulator may have a very small current called leakage current.
+The insulator may have a very small current called a leakage current.

-Most non-metals are insulators, where bonds have the desire to catch more electrons.
+Most non-metals are insulators, where bonds have a desire to catch more electrons.
 Therefore, a significant amount of external energy may not be able to extract an electron-free.
-In ionic material, all the ions are arranged together such that there are no carries available for current to carry.
+In an ionic material, all the ions are arranged together such that there are no carriers available for the current to carry.

 Insulators are used to support the conductor, avoid electric shock, and all those paths where no current is intended.
 The best insulators are ceramics, plastic, wood, etc.